melonysuga/TANQPR/wolf/README.md

-**# TANQPR**
+### TANQPR

+#### Introduction

+Verifying quantum programs has attracted a lot of interest in recent years.
+In this paper, we consider the termination problem of quantum programs with nondeterminism.
+To analyze termination effectively, we over-approximate the reachable set of quantum program states by the reachable subspace, which has an explicit algebraic structure.
+Compared with the counterpart in existing literature, our reachable subspace is more precise and can be computed in polynomial time.
+We illustrate the algebraic method via a running example --- the quantum Bernoulli factory protocol.
+Moreover, we study the set of divergent states from which the program terminates with probability zero under some scheduler.
+By exploiting the algebraic structure of the divergent set, we develop an effective approach using the existential theory of the reals.
+The complexity is shown, for the first time, to be in exponential time.

-​	The prototypes of Algorithms have been implemented in the Wolfram language on Mathematica 11.3 with Intel Core i7-10700 CPU at 2.90GHz.
+​	This repository is the Python implementation for algorithms introduced in "Termination Analysis of NondeterministicQuantum Programs Revisited".
+The prototypes of Algorithms have been implemented in the Wolfram language on Mathematica 11.3 with Intel Core i7-10700 CPU at 2.90GHz.
 The source files are available at [there]<https://github.com/Holly-Jiang/TANQPR>.
 All the functions required  for analyzing the termination of a nondeterministic quantum program are listed as follows.

 - **Initialization.nb**